dkilfoyle/rvcomp2/readme.md

 1. Improve UI
    1. CFG node selection shows DFA for that node
-   2. Bril IR diffeditor - plain vs SSA and SSA vs optimisations
+   2. --Bril IR diffeditor - plain vs SSA and SSA vs optimisations--
 2. Optimisations
    1. Use DFA
       1. Use DFA to do global DCE - research how